HumanSignal/label-studio/docs/source/tags/style.md

 meta_description: Customize Label Studio with CSS styles to modify the labeling interface for machine learning and data science projects.
 ---

-Use the Style tag in combination with the View tag to apply custom CSS properties to the labeling interface.
+The `Style` tag is used in combination with the `View` tag to apply custom CSS properties to the labeling interface.
 See the [CSS Reference](https://www.w3schools.com/cssref/default.asp) on the W3Schools page for a full list of available properties that you can reference.
 You can also adjust default Label Studio CSS classes.
-Use the browser developer tools to inspect the element on the UI and locate the class name, then specify that class name in the Style tag.
+Use the browser developer tools to inspect the element on the UI and locate the class name, then specify that class name in the `Style` tag.

 ### Parameters
+<i> Table 1: Parameters used in `Style` tag. </i>

 | Param | Type | Description |
 | --- | --- | --- |